 A freelance worker is a self-employed person hired by a company or person.
 They are not employed by any particular company on a permanent basis.
-Freelancers tend to be paid per project or per pieces of work.
+Freelancers tend to be paid per project or per piece of work.
 They do not receive salaries or weekly wages.
-Common freelancing jobs include editing/proof reading, graphic and web design or video editing.
+Common freelancing jobs include editing/proofreading, graphic design, web design and video editing.

-- Freelancers can choose their own hours and work at their own pace
+- You can choose your own hours and work at your own pace

-- Freelancers can pick and choose different areas of speciality, which brings a lot of variety to their work life
+- You can pick and choose different areas of speciality, which brings a lot of variety to your work life

 - Freelancing can give you lots of different experiences, which may impress future employers